shennguyenrs/runpod-custom-container/sd-a1111-runtime/README.md

 ### 📥 Using Your Own Models

 The best ways to introduce your models to your pod is by using [runpodctl](https://github.com/runpod/runpodctl/blob/main/README.md) or by uploading them to Google Drive or another cloud storage provider and downloading them to your pod from there.

+### 🔗 Re-links all pre-builts models

+In case, all or some the pre-built models are not in the correct locations in the workspace, you can open terminal at root directory `/` and run command `sh create-links.sh`.

 ### 🚚 Uploading to Google Drive